RexSkywalkerLee/1340-Group-2/README.md

    - Statement: Users could add record which contains information like amount, date, types of income or expense (e.g., food, game, salary, etc.), account (e.g.cash, bank card, credit card, etc.) so that users can check their detailed transaction records later on. **Note that only 1 record can be added each time.**
    - Assumptions: When user types in 1, the system opens a file and writes in the record, the user will be asked to type in record's type, amount, date, and account information sequentially.
    - Format stored in *_records.txt*: yyyy mm dd -/+ Specific_Type 100.00 Account_Type
-   - (for more details about this function please refer to *Sample implementation.pdf*)
+   - (for more details about this function please refer to *Sample implementation.pdf*).

 2. - Check records
    - Statement: Users could view their records by date, type, and account so that users are able to look up for specific records by various information; **the system can also simply list recent records, given a valid upper limit.**
    - Assumptions: When user types in 2, the system opens the file containing the records and then searches for corresponding records according to the date/type/account the user input.
    - i.e., Search by: date   Search for: 01/03/2019
    - **All records found would be automatically numbered, which can be used for further check or delete and edit functions**
-   - (for more details about this function please refer to *Sample implementation.pdf*)
+   - (for more details about this function please refer to *Sample implementation.pdf*).

 3. - Edit records
    - Statement: Users could edit any record at any time so that users are able to correct their mistakes when recording financial states.